Pierre-OlivierB/python_ibm_day2/README.md

 ### create array then catch input user to add it in array and return the two biggers values

+### add array, then catch user input and count el num pair and imp in it

 ## part 2 (lvl 2)